-Confirmation of true sale i.e. enforceability of assignment, an assessment of the re-characterisation risks is made in the Legal Opinion.
+Confirmation of true sale (i.e. enforceability of assignment, an assessment of the re-characterisation and claw-back risks) is made in the Legal Opinion.

-PCS has been provided with and reviewed the Spanish law legal opinion provided by J&A Garrigues, S.L.P.
+PCS has been provided with and reviewed a draft of the Italian law legal opinion provided by Hogan Lovells Studio Legale ("HL").